hyparam/hyparquet/README.md

 - Fast data loading for large scale ML applications
 - Bring data visualization closer to the user, in the browser

-Why make a new parquet parser in javascript?
+Why make a new parquet parser?
 First, existing libraries like [parquetjs](https://github.com/ironSource/parquetjs) are officially "inactive".
 Importantly, they do not support the kind of stream processing needed to make a really performant parser in the browser.
 And finally, no dependencies means that hyparquet is lean, and easy to package and deploy.